List of mass stabbing incidents (2020–present): Tagaytay, Philippines

-On 10 July, 3 people were stabbed to death in a hotel in the Philippines including 2 Australian tourists.
+On 10 July, 3 people were stabbed to death in a hotel including 2 Australian tourists.

 Holon, Israel

 On 4 August 2024, a mass stabbing targeting civilians occurred at three nearby locations in Holon.
 The attack resulted in the deaths of two elderly individuals—a 66-year-old woman and an 80-year-old man—while two others were injured.
-The attacker, a 35-year-old Palestinian man from Salfit, West Bank, was shot and killed at the scene by a police officer.
-Palestinian militant organization Hamas later issued a statement mourning the perpetrator, describing him as a "martyred hero."
+The attacker, a 35-year-old Palestinian man from Salfit, West Bank(Samaria), was shot and killed at the scene by a police officer.
+Palestinian terrorist organization Hamas later issued a statement mourning the perpetrator, describing him as a "martyred hero."

 New York City, New York, U.S.

 Shortly before midnight on 4 August 2024, a man stabbed and injured five men outside of a bar in Queens during a fight.
 Afterwards, the attacker fled the scene.

-Eskisehir, Turkey
+Eskişehir, Turkey

 On 12 August 2024, a mass stabbing occurred outside of a mosque in Eskisehir.
 The attacker, identified as 18-year-old Arda Küçükyetim, stabbed and wounded five people before being arrested.
 He was caught with an axe, a bulletproof vest and helmet, all adorned with neo-Nazi symbology.